 Prerequisites: The student must have successfully passed HIWT Welding Technology & Blueprint Reading course.
-If this course has not been completed, knowledge must be demonstrated by successfully completing a written test.
+No prerequisites are permitted for this course.

 Course Objective: To develop an understanding of the blueprint design process and interpreting blueprint information for selecting materials, layout, and assembly.
 To familiarize students with measuring tools, common shop equipment, and interpreting information, symbols, and abbreviations for design blueprints, shop and erection drawings and to create as-built drawings for project level communication.